freesewing/markdown/dev/translator/content/en.md

 ## Syntax

 Content will contain MarkDown syntax.
-MarkDownis a straigh-forward way to format text to turn it into HTML.
+MarkDown is a straight-forward way to format text to turn it into HTML.
 You’ll be familiar with it in no time.

 The [official MarkDown documentation](https://daringfireball.net/projects/markdown/syntax) is a bit dry, but there's plenty of MarkDown guides out there.